ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 ## 3. Method 2: Using TOF diagrams in a post-processing step

 The second method was developed as an attempt to solve the issues listed above.
 In principle, it is possible to predict the location of the frame boundaries analytically, using the information about the beamline.
-Indeed, using only the positions of the neutron source, the detector and the choppers, as well as the chopper rotation frequencies, we can construct a time-of-flight diagram for the instrument, as shown in Fig. 4 (see also [Strobl et al. 2013](https://www.sciencedirect.com/science/article/pii/S0168900212016142)).
+Indeed, using only the positions of the neutron source, the detector and the choppers, as well as the chopper rotation frequencies, we can construct a time-of-flight diagram for the instrument, as shown in Fig. 3 (see also [Strobl et al. 2013](https://www.sciencedirect.com/science/article/pii/S0168900212016142)).
 The time-of-flight diagram shows us the path taken by the slowest and fastest neutrons in the distance versus time space, effectively giving the boundaries of the frame at the position of the detector (28 m from the source).

 ![tof-diagram](tof_diagram_v20.png)
-**Figure 4:** Time-of-flight diagram for V20 in WFM mode.
+**Figure 3:** Time-of-flight diagram for the V20 instrument in WFM mode.

 Using this method has the following advantages: